 Acupuncture has always made sense to me, ever since I received my first treatment back in 1992.
 It was a simple, pragmatic system of treatment that worked on all levels: physical, emotional and psychological.

-Since qualifying in 1997, I worked for many years in conventional UK clinics and have also traveled the world, treating hundreds of Tsunami survivors in Sri Lanka, and trafficking victims in Southern India.
+Since qualifying in 1997, I worked for many years in conventional UK clinics and have also traveled the world, treating hundreds of Tsunami survivors in Sri Lanka, and trafficking survivors in Southern India.

 I refined and simplified my practice through necessity and learned to rely on my instincts.
 I developed a unique multi-bed method, which I was able to bring back with me when I started my own clinic here in London.

 Using the knowledge and skills I’ve developed over the past 20 years, I’ve created a unique clinic in the heart of Clapton.
 My practice here represents my deeply held belief that acupuncture should be a simple, accessible treatment available to everybody.
 From day one, I have been determined to deliver high-quality acupuncture at a price that people can afford on a regular basis – not just as a special treat or last resort.

 Before I qualified as an acupuncturist in 2015, I worked as a financial analyst in an investment bank and then as a stay-at-home dad to my three children.

 While these vocations may seem to be worlds apart, one thing that I’ve always been committed to is working with people to help them reach their full potential.
 From the moment I had my first acupuncture treatment many years ago for muscle stiffness, I realised just how powerful and transformative it could be and wanted to pass that on to as many people as I could.